kiralynicole/Nutrition_Project/README.md

 The backend of the project uses Spring framework to divide the functionalities in special classes with annotations that represent a function that that class will have.

 **Model package**
--there will be the tables in the database like Product, User and Order
+- there will be the tables in the database like Product, User and Order

 **Repository package**
 - we have the interfaces for the interaction with the database